What is glaucoma?

 What are the types of glaucoma?

 There are many different types of glaucoma, but the most common type in the United States is called open-angle glaucoma — that’s what most people mean when they talk about glaucoma.
-Other types of glaucoma are less common, like angle-closure glaucoma and congenital glaucoma.
+Other types are less common, like angle-closure glaucoma and congenital glaucoma.

 What are the symptoms of glaucoma?